 Understanding Your CP103 Notice

-We made changes to your railroad retirement tax return because we believe there was a miscalculation.
-As a result of these changes, you have a balance due.
+We made changes to your tax return because we found a miscalculation.
+As a result of these changes, your balance due also changed.

 What you need to do

-- Compare the figures on the notice with your railroad retirement tax return.
+- Compare the figures on the notice with your tax return.

-- Correct the copy of your railroad retirement return that you kept for your records if you agree with our changes.
+- Correct the copy of your tax return you kept for your records if you agree with our changes.

 You may want to

-- Call 1-800-TAX-FORM to have forms and publications mailed to you.
+- Call 1-800-TAX-FORM to request forms and publications by mail.

 Answers to Common Questions

-A. You can contact us at the number listed on your notice for specific information about your tax return.
+Call us at the toll-free number on your notice for specific information about your tax return.

-A. Not if you pay the full amount you owe by the date specified on the notice.
+We don’t charge interest if you pay the full amount you owe by the payment due date on the payment coupon.
 However, interest accrues on the unpaid balance after that date.

-A. Yes, you will receive a late payment penalty.
-You can contact us at the number listed on your notice if you can’t pay the full amount you owe because of circumstances beyond your control.
+Yes, you will receive a late payment penalty.
+You can contact us at the toll-free number on your notice if you can’t pay the full amount due because of circumstances beyond your control.
 Contact us by the due date of your payment and, depending on your situation, we may be able to remove the penalty.